nilkamalgilbile/nilkamalgilbile/README.md

 I'm
 Web Developer.
-I am a M.Sc Computer Science graduate looking to grow as a professional.I am currently doing Full Stack Web Development Internship Program from Edureka (Online).
+I am a M.Sc Computer Science graduate looking to grow as a professional.
+I am currently doing Full Stack Web Development Internship Program from Edureka (Online).
 I did my internship at Comtranse Technology, Kolhapur as a Web Developer Intern.
 I have worked as a Web Developer for six months at Comtranse Technology, Kolhapur.
 JavaScript, HTML5, CSS3, Bootstrap5, MySQL are my top strengths.
 I am also familiar with React.